mloberg/dwight-discord-bot/README.md

 Copy `.env.dist` to `.env` and set `BOT_TOKEN`.

 Once that's done run `npm install`, `npm run build`, and `npm start`.

+## Data

+Some commands save data (like _portent_).
+By default this is in-memory, but you can either save it to Redis or to disk as a JSON file.
+To save in redis, pass (or set) `DB_URL` to `redis://user:pass@localhost:6379`.
+To save to disk set `file:./path/to/file.json`.

+    docker run -e BOT_TOKEN=your-bot-token -e DB_URL=file:.data/store.json -v $PWD/.data:/app.data ghcr.io/mloberg/dwight-bot

 ## Development